vtexdocs/help-center-content/docs/tutorials/en/how-to-customize-a-page-using-placeholders.md

 ---
-title: How to customize a page using placeholders
+title: 'How to customize a page using placeholders'
 id: tutorials_544
 status: PUBLISHED
 createdAt: 2017-04-27T22:01:48.368Z